superfluid-finance/superfluid-sentinel/README.md

 # Superfluid Sentinel

 The sentinel monitors the state of Superfluid agreements on the configured network and liquidates [critical agreements](https://docs.superfluid.finance/superfluid/docs/constant-flow-agreement#liquidation-and-solvency).
+It also allows you to configure a related PIC account in order to automatically time liquidations according to its state in the [TOGA](https://docs.superfluid.finance/superfluid/docs/liquidations-and-toga) system.

 ## Quickstart